The complete guide to security awareness training [+ free eBook]

-Security awareness training isn’t all one and the same.
-The way in which training is performed, structured and presented will have a major effect on its effectiveness in genuinely improving security outcomes in your organisation.
+There are many different types of security awareness training that can be deployed in different ways.
+TThe way in which training is performed, structured and presented will have a major effect on its effectiveness in genuinely improving security outcomes in your organisation.
 In this section, we’ll take a look at what exactly is the best way to perform security awareness training for your end users.

 Old-school VS modern training

 Security awareness training used to mean making end users sit through an annual session consisting of hours of lectures and slideshows.
 The idea was that users would remember something of what they saw and heard - and in the worst-case scenario at least the box for ‘educating users’ could be ticked.
 How did it far in actually improving security outcomes though?
 It didn’t work, and everyone hated it.